quantu-mc/quantu-mc/books/winfriends.md

 11. **Dramatise your ideas.** Merely stating a truth is not enough.
 If you want attention, the truth has to be made vivid, interesting, dramatic.
 12. **Throw down a challenge.** "The way to get things done," said Schwab, "is to stimulate competition.
 I do not mean in a sordid, money-getting way, but in the desire to excel."

-## Part IV - Nine Ways to Change People Without Arousing Resentment
+## IV.
+Nine Ways to Change People Without Arousing Resentment
 1. **Begin with praise and honest appreciation.** It is always easier to listen to unpleasant things after we have heard some praise of our good points.
 It is like the dentist who begins their work with Novocain.
 The patient still gets a drilling, but the Novocain is pain-killing.
 2. **Call attention to others' mistakes indirectly.** Many people begin their criticism with sincere praise followed by the word "but" and ending with a critical statement.
 Change the word to "and" to continue the encouragement.
 3. **Talk about your own mistakes first.** It isn't nearly so difficult to listen to a recital of your faults if the person criticising begins by humbly admitting that they, too, are far from impeccable.